flet-dev/website/docs/controls/video.md

 slug: video
 ---

+Video playing control.
 Based on the [media_kit](https://pub.dev/packages/media_kit) Dart/Flutter package.

 :::note
-On Linux, encoding is provided by [fmedia](https://stsaz.github.io/fmedia/) which must be installed separately.
+On Linux, the [libmpv](https://mpv.io/) package must be installed.
+On Ubuntu/Debian you can install it with `sudo apt install libmpv-dev mpv`.
 :::

 import Tabs from '@theme/Tabs';